HewlettPackard/shs-docs/docs/portal/developer-portal/install/install_notes.md

 # Notes

-The following steps need to occur to build compute and UAN/UAI images prior to boot with the updated HPE Slingshot components:
+Perform these steps to build compute and UAN/UAI images prior to boot with the updated HPE Slingshot components.

 1. Build a new COS image from recipe and then customize it with CFS-based image customization.
 See the _HPE Cray Operating System Administration Guide_.